taylor-jones/nanite-bioremediation-interface/README.md

-# CS 361 - Bioremediation
+# Nanite Bioremediation Interface

-This repository stores the project files for the CS 361 Bioremediation group project at Oregon State University.
+This repository stores the project files for the Nanite Bioremediation software engineering group project at Oregon State University.

 ## What's in it?